 Expected volatility is based on historical volatility calculated using 3032 days of historical data.
 In the determination of the expected volatility, AB InBev is excluding the volatility measured during the period 15 July 2008 until 30 April 2009, in view of the extreme market conditions experienced during that period.
 The binomial Hull model assumes that all employees would immediately exercise their options if the AB InBev share price is 2.5 times above the exercise price.
 As a result, no single expected option life applies.

-1 Amounts have been converted to US dollar at the closing rate of the respective period.
 The total number of outstanding AB InBev options and warrants developed as follows: